-The most common symptoms of a food allergy in dogs is red, irritated or inflamed skin.
+The most common symptoms of a food allergy in dogs is red, irritated, itchy or inflamed skin, or itchy ears.

 This causes your poor pet to get pulled into an endless cycle of itch - scratch - lick, this usually makes him feel utterly miserable!

 You might see a rash, but usually the skin will just be red and sore, often swollen, and sometimes scabby or scaly.
 These areas are often called 'Hot Spots'.

 The most common areas for this type of itching to be most intense is on the face, feet/paws, back legs, belly, and the tail area.

 Sometimes there can be patchy hair loss around these hot spots.
 Other conditions can also cause itchy skin and hair loss though, including Mange, so check out this page to make sure that it is an allergy problem and not something else....
 Puppy Hair Loss

 Continuous and vigorous scratching sometimes sets up an infection and if the skin or surrounding area starts to feel hot, ooze pus, or gets swollen then you need to get your dog to the veterinarian for antibiotics.

 Recurring ear infections, or intensely itchy ears which cause your dog to shake his head repeatedly are common as well.

 Other symptoms occasionally appear as a result of dog food allergies, but they are much more rare and could indicate an altogether different health problem as well.